 As abnormal serotonin functioning and high emotional avoidance are hypothesised to play a role in EDs, there is a mechanistic grounding for exploring the use of psychedelics in the treatment of EDs.”
 4

-Psychedelic treatments allow for a safe avenue to confront challenging emotions and the ability for revision of core beliefs and behaviors.4 Such processes can result in revising problematic, long-held mental schemata and behaviors, particularly pertinent in EDs, where emotional and experiential avoidance is high.
-Emotional breakthrough may be an additional mechanism through which psychedelic-assisted psychotherapy may be relevant for the treatment of EDs.
-Results from psychedelic treatment studies for EDs revealed improvements in depression and wellbeing scores two weeks after a psychedelic experience, yielding to immense emotional release and great personal insight which promotes positive mental health changes.
+Psychedelic treatments allow for a safe avenue to confront challenging emotions and the ability for revision of core beliefs and behaviors.4 Such processes can result in revising problematic, long-held mental schemata and behaviors, particularly pertinent in eating disorders, where emotional and experiential avoidance is high.
+Emotional breakthrough may be an additional mechanism through which psychedelic-assisted psychotherapy may be relevant for the treatment of eating disorders.
+Results from psychedelic treatment studies for eating disorders revealed improvements in depression and wellbeing scores two weeks after a psychedelic experience, yielding to immense emotional release and great personal insight which promotes positive mental health changes.

-The therapeutic use of classic psychedelic compounds including LSD, psilocybin, and DMT show promise for the treatment of comorbid conditions for recovery in people combating eating disorders.
+The therapeutic use of classic psychedelic compounds including LSD, psilocybin, and DMT show promise for the treatment of comorbid conditions for recovery in people combating eating disorders, such as anorexia and bulimia.
 When combined with specialized psychotherapy, psychedelic medicine shows potential for a novel therapeutic approach to treat eating disorders.
 Psychedelic treatment can aid in the treatment of eating disorder symptomology by going deeper than traditional treatments have in the past to uncover and resolve the underlying compounding concerns.